-Pythons are distributed in Asia, Australia, Madagascar and Africa.
+Pythons are distributed throughout Asia, Australia, Madagascar and Africa.
 They live in moist, green habitats such as savannas, rain forests, swamps and grasslands.
-Consisting of 33 species, pythons weigh up to 250 pounds and grow up to 33 feet.
-Pythons are non-venemous, and like boas, they coil their bodies around their prey, killing them by asphyxia.
-Pythons are also grouped in the class Reptilia, order Squamata.
+There are33 species of python which weigh up to 250 pounds and grow up to 33 feet.
+Pythons are non-venomous, and like boas, they coil their bodies around their prey, killing them by asphyxia.
+Pythons also are grouped in the class Reptilia, order Squamata.

-Also called “water boas", anacondas inhabit the wetlands and rain forests of South America.
-There are four species of anaconda, with the green anaconda (Eunectes murinus) being the largest snake in the world.
-They weigh up to 550 pounds, have a diameter of up to 12 inches and grow up to 30 feet long.
-As are pythons and boas, anacondas are also predatory constrictors, and are categorized in the class Reptilia, order Squamata.
+Also called “water boas,” anacondas inhabit the wetlands and rain forests of South America.
+There are four species of anaconda.
+The green anaconda (Eunectes murinus) is the largest snake in the world.
+Anacondas weigh up to 550 pounds, have a diameter of up to 12 inches and grow up to 30 feet long.
+Like pythons and boas, anacondas are also predatory constrictors, and are categorized in the class Reptilia, order Squamata.

 Even though boas, pythons and anacondas share the same biological class and order; they differ in family classification.
-Boas and anacondas belong to the family Boidae; with anacondas actually being a species of boa.
+Boas and anacondas belong to the family Boidae; anacondas are actually a species of boa.
 Most classifications categorize pythons in the family Pythonidae; while a few list them in the family Boidae and subfamily Pythonidae.
-So for practical purpose, boas represent a group of snakes; anacondas are a type boa within that group; and pythons are a closely related but different kind of snake.
+So for practical purpose, boas represent a group of snakes; anacondas are a type of boa within that group; and pythons are a closely-related but different kind of snake.

 Boas, pythons and anacondas are meat eaters that feed off a wide range of animals including birds, rabbits, rodents, wild pigs and turtles.
-However, possibly because anacondas have a much larger girth than boas and pythons, anacondas are also known to eat larger prey including jaguars.
+However, possibly because anacondas have a much larger girth than boas and pythons, anacondas also eat larger prey including jaguars.
 Boas and pythons live up to 35 years; whereas anacondas live up to 10 years.
-Boas, pythons and anacondas all live around and swim in water; but anacondas spend a larger percent of their life in the water itself.
-Also, pythons lay eggs, however, boas and anaconda give birth to live newborns.
+Boas, pythons and anacondas all live around and swim in water, but anacondas spend a larger percent of their life in the water itself.
+Also, pythons lay eggs while boas and anaconda give birth to live newborns.